-Adequate car parking areas shall be supplied on site.
-These areas shall be constructed to an all-weather standard in accordance with Schedule 6.2 - Planning Scheme Policy 1 - Land Development Standards of the Goondiwindi Region Planning Scheme 2018 (Version 2), to the satisfaction of and at no cost to Council.
+- Vehicle manoeuvring areas shall be provided on-site so that all vehicles, including all heavy vehicles, can enter and leave the site in a forward direction. - Three (3) car parking spaces shall be supplied on site.
+This area shall be constructed to a dust suppressant all-weather standard in accordance with Schedule 6.2 Planning Scheme Policy 1 Land Development Standards of the Goondiwindi Region Planning Scheme 2018 (Version 2), to the satisfaction of and at no cost to Council.